nwtime/syncewww/content/en/synced/documentation.md

 ***

-#### Block Diagrams - SOFTWARE
+#### Software

-SYNCED application runs on CPU, and interacts with the DPLL device as follows:
+`synced` application runs on CPU, and interacts with the DPLL device as follows:

-* Read the DPLL status (Locked, Holdover, etc.)
+* Read the DPLL status (Locked, Holdover, etc.).
-* Read the selected clock index to determine the current QL
+* Read the selected clock index to determine the current QL.
 * Read the device reference monitors status to notify the user when the physical clocks qualification fails.
-* Set the selected clock, or write a clock priority table into the DPLL device
+* Set the selected clock, or write a clock priority table into the DPLL device.

 _Device APIs_ module implements the hardware abstraction layer.

 The architecture is modular, and each software module performs simple tasks:
-* The ESMC stack notifies the Selector when a Sync-E port Quality Level has changed
+* The _ESMC stack_ notifies the _Selector_ when a Sync-E port Quality Level has changed.
-* The Selector set the clock priority table into the DPLL device
+* The _Selector_ sets the clock priority table into the DPLL device.
-* Sync-E DPLL monitor reads the DPLL and clock status and set the current QL into the ESMC stack.
+* Sync-E DPLL monitor reads the DPLL and clock status and sets the current QL into the ESMC stack.
-* PCM interface enables the communication with an external PTP Clock Manager application if needed.
+* _PCM interface_ enables the communication with an external PTP Clock Manager application if needed.
 The purpose of this interface is to provide the current clock category.
 * The management interface enables the communication with an external CLI client SYNCED_CLI which is included in the open-source code.
 SYNCED_CLI implements all management APIs.

 ***